-The instrument supports Bluetooth wireless technology and RS232C for communication with data collectors etc. Inputting/outputting data is possible by inserting a USB flash drive or by connecting to a USB device.
+The instrument supports Bluetooth wireless technology and RS232C for communication with data collectors etc. Inputting/outputting data is possible by inserting a USB flash drive.
 Read this manual in conjunction with the operator's manual for the relevant external device.

-• When doing Bluetooth communication, read "4.3 Bluetooth Wireless Technology/Wireless LAN".
+• When doing Bluetooth communication, read "4.3 Bluetooth Wireless Technology".